 Open doors to brainstorming

-Brainstorm meetings are the most important elements to boost creativity in the workplace.
-Employees don’t think out-of-the-box or provide various solutions because they fear rejection or failure, or they are unable to back solid ideas with valid data or compelling arguments.
+Brainstorming meetings are essential elements for boosting creativity in the workplace.
+Employees often fail to think outside the box or provide diverse solutions because they fear rejection or failure, or they are unable to support solid ideas with valid data or compelling arguments.

-Employees have to be open-minded and willing to hear that even if their idea doesn’t take wing or the concept fails in practical application, it’s still valuable to be innovative.
-Additionally, feedback is part of brainstorming; and in fact, it can take a great idea and make it even better!
-Teams need to be willing to communicate openly with suggestions, offer constructive criticism, and practical implications of cost, processes, people timelines for implementation, and so forth.
+Employees must be open-minded and willing to hear that even if their idea doesn’t take off or the concept fails in practical application, it’s still valuable to be innovative.
+Additionally, feedback is an integral part of brainstorming, and in fact, it can take a great idea and make it even better.
+Teams need to be willing to communicate openly, offering suggestions and constructive criticism, and discussing the practical implications of cost, processes, people, timelines for implementation, and other relevant factors.
 Leaders should also provide an open-door policy or an incognito option for everyone who would like to voice their ideas privately.
-More importantly, leaders need to be prepared to have difficult conversations about systems, processes, or policies that aren’t effective, are outdated, ineffective, or hinder productivity and morale.
+More importantly, leaders need to be prepared to have difficult conversations about systems, processes, or policies that are ineffective, outdated, or hinder productivity and morale.

 Make the journey worthy with a diverse team

 Leaders are humans, after all, and often feel most comfortable with people who act and believe the way they do.
-But to boost creativity within the workplace, the mission for organizations should be to develop diverse and thoughtful teams that, together, foster creativity.
-This mission means that there should be cohesion and the ability for people to have civil discourse when needed, be highly productive and keep morale at optimum levels.
+However, to boost creativity within the workplace, organizations should strive to develop diverse and thoughtful teams that collectively foster creativity.
+This mission requires cohesion and the ability for people to engage in civil discourse when needed, be highly productive, and maintain morale at optimal levels.

 The key to finding this balance for leaders is selecting the right candidates and understanding how they communicate and how they challenge each other to excel and recognize achievements.
 Additionally, it will also involve ensuring that teams are agile and not highly resistant to change.

-As people from a wide range of experiences, training, and knowledge interact, the results will be a cross-section of creative ideas that question preconceptions and form better ideas.
+As people from diverse experiences, training, and knowledge interact, the results will be a cross-section of creative ideas that challenge preconceptions and lead to better insights.
 They will bring diverse talents and innovation to their jobs.

 Endorse the idea of a flexible workplace

 Creativity in the workplace does not have to be limited to the office.
-Some workers work better when they aren’t restricted to completing tasks within a 9 to 5 schedule or while sitting within the confines of the same four walls.
+Some workers perform better when they aren’t restricted to completing tasks within a 9-to-5 schedule or while confined to the same four walls.

 - MIT reports that leaders who invest in employee experiences innovate twice as fast.
 (3)

-- Harvard Business Review found that companies that invested heavily in employee experiences were listed in Fast Company’s Most Innovative company list 28 more times than others.
+- Harvard Business Review found that companies that invested heavily in employee experiences were listed in Fast Company’s Most Innovative Company list 28 times more often than others.
 (4)

 Create space for better breaks

-According to research, if leaders want to promote workplace creativity, organizations must schedule breaks for employees.
+According to research, to promote workplace creativity, leaders must schedule regular breaks for employees.
 (5) Incoming emails, protracted meetings, and chatty coworkers can all add to a lack of attention.
 Scheduling rest periods throughout the day to assist employees can restore focus, clarity, and innovation.
 A few ideas for quality breaks include:

 - Find a source of great humor and laugh.
 Maybe it’s watching a workplace (and workplace-appropriate) comedian on YouTube or reading a daily joke.
 It can even be watching funny animals or looking for silly memes.
 Allow 5-10 minutes to shift from something serious to something hilarious for an instant brain release.

-Creativity leads to successful business strategy and assists in growth.
-It requires an environment the nourishes the process of thinking.
+Creativity drives successful business strategies and fosters growth.
+It requires an environment that nourishes the process of thinking.
 An organization must hold to those factors and boost creative thinkers for the best outcomes.

 Discover more inspiring ideas for exciting experiences that boost morale and engage your people.
 Contact Gavel International for details.